amartyasinha/troubLinux/README.md

 Example Playbook
 ----------------

 Here is an example playbook included in `tests` dir.
-After applying this role, open a new terminal session to begin with troubleshooting.
+After applying this role, open a new terminal session to begin with troubleshooting and `cd begin_task` from the home dir of your non-root user.
 ```
 ---
 - hosts: localhost